fieldtrip/website/faq/how_change_mri_orientation_size_fov.md

 ---
 layout: default
-tags: faq mri volume coordinate
+tags: [faq, mri, volume, coordinate]
 ---

 ## How to change the MRI orientation, the voxel size or the field-of-view?